 By early 1991, Georgia declared independence from a disintegrating Soviet Union.
 Shortly after, the western province of Abkhazia followed suit.
 While aspirations for Abkhaz independence from the Soviet Union had been growing for nearly a decade, it was only in 1992 it developed into an armed struggle strongly supported by the Russian Federation.
 As a result, many ethnic Georgians were forced to leave their homes.
 While the hostilities ended in 1993, to date only a handful have been able to return.
 Movement to and from the breakaway province is increasingly restricted.
 A vast majority have since lived in a perpetual state of displacement with little prospect of return to Abkhazia.

-In 2008, Georgia, a former Soviet Republic, became engulfed in a short but intensive armed conflict with Russia over the northern province of South Ossetia.
-The hostilities were sparked by the country’s ever closer relations to the EU and NATO and South Ossetia’s desire for independence.
+In 2008, Georgia became engulfed in yet another short but intensive armed conflict with Russia over the northern province of South Ossetia.
+The hostilities were sparked by Georgia’s ever closer relations to the EU and NATO and South Ossetian proclaimed independence.

 While the armed hostilities only lasted for a couple of days, the effects are felt to this day.
 The impact is especially stark for the people living along the disputed boundary lines and those displaced or isolated from their land.
 In some cases the boundary cuts across houses and farm land property.
 People can easily become detained on grounds of alleged illegal crossing.
 More significant yet, protracted displacement has in many cases resulted in chronic poverty due to lack of adequate livelihood and often precarious living conditions.
 For numerous conflict affected communities, it is hope that keeps people from permanently settling or fully endorsing a life in a “new reality”.